codethread/learn-you-a-javascript-for-great-good/01-intro/README.md

 var helloWorld = require('.')
 helloWorld() // => 'Hello World!'
 ```

-## Practice
-Now that we've gone through the getting information from one file to another, there are some pratice exercises if you'd like to familiarise yourself with `module.export` and `require`.

-Go into the file `practice.spec.js`

 ### Note on import export
 You may notice I refer here to 'import' and 'export' as opposed to `import` and `export`.
 This because when I say 'import' and 'export' I am refering to the collective idea of 'importing' and 'exporting' code from one place to another.
 We will later cover the key words `import` and `export` which are supported by bundlers such as `Webpack` and (some browsers)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export#Browser_compatibility].